-“For God’s sake,/ I need to be real/ I need touch/ I need… people?”
+“For God’s sake/ I need to be real/ I need touch/ I need… people?”
 An eerie whisper launches the first track on Riverside’s “Second Life Syndrome”.
 This track, “After”, sets the scene for what will be quite a mind trip through blackness, misery, and despair.

 You see, at the end of “Out of Myself”, our protagonist left the woman whom he admits is the love of his life.
 He, however, is wrestling with himself.
 He wrestles in the deepest parts of his mind against feelings of introversion, doubt, and worth.
 In essence, he sees no value in himself, so he removes himself from all contact with humanity.
 He feels he has no worth, and yet he does not want to lose himself.
 It’s a sick sort of selfish self-denial that many of us have experienced.
 After all, though, he thinks that he will be “OK”.

 But he isn’t ok.
-He tired of the darkness seated in his confused, befuddled mind.
+He is tired of the darkness seated in his confused, befuddled mind.
 He’s tired of the lack of comfort.
 Does he really need something else?
 Could he possibly need…people?
 Could he possibly need…love?
 As he struggles with this epiphany, the other side of his mind—the other side that truly takes him out of himself—continually warns him not to lose himself in all of this.
-What he doesn’t seem to understand, however, is that “myself” is nothing without others.
+What he doesn’t seem to understand, however, is that he is nothing without others.

 2. Volte Face